akirov/Img2txt/README.md

 ToDo
 ----

-1. Detect text presence and position in images (segmentation).
+1. Detect text presence and position in images (localization).
 Options:
 - use sliding (and rotating?) window technique and detect highly connected objects
 - or train a neural network to detect letters and digits presence and positions: